water32/pxf/cli/README.md

    go install github.com/go-delve/delve/cmd/dlv@latest
    ```

-1. Optionally create a file with a list of commands, this could be useful to save you from re-running commands.
+1. Optionally create a file `debug_command.txt` with a list of commands, this could be useful to save you from re-running commands.
 You can actually run them with the `source` command in the `dlv` REPL:

    ```
    config max-string-len 1000